 If you sit at a desk all day, it’s likely that you may have experienced mild neck or back pain, and you might even suffer from poor posture.
 You may have also heard that sitting on an exercise ball at work can improve both – but is it true?

-Jim Palonis, PT, from UPMC Centers for Rehab Services’ Downtown Pittsburgh locations, answers this question and more related to the ideal position for sitting at your desk.
+Jim Palonis, PT, from the UPMC Rehabilitation Institute outpatient rehabilitation clinic in downtown Pittsburgh, answers this question and more related to the ideal position for sitting at your desk.